Siddhant23/NavigationManager/README.md

 # NavigationViewManager
-A simple helper library for NavigationView to help manage navigation logic and reduce boilerplate in your MainActivity.
+A simple helper library to separate navigation logic from your MainActivity and reduce boilerplate.

 It also includes ActionMode flow control when the NavigationView is shown/hidden.